- Enjoy this all-you-can-ride pass to easily travel within the country

-The Japan Rail Pass is a multi-use all-you-can-ride rail ticket and gives you unlimited access on JR national trains, JR bus services and the JR ferry service to Miyajima Island.
+The Japan Rail Pass (JR Pass) offers unlimited multi-use rail travel in Japan.
+It gives you unlimited access on JR national trains, JR bus services and the JR ferry service to Miyajima Island.
 Also included are the Shinkansen bullet trains (except the Nozomi & Mizuho), Narita Express and the Tokyo Monorail.
 Choose between the Ordinary Pass or the Green Pass (First Class) for 7, 14 or 21 consecutive days.
 Get your JR Pass Voucher and exchange it for an actual JR Pass at a major JR station or an international airport.

 Who can use the JR-Pass?

 The Japan Railway Pass can only be used by a short term visitor to Japan who enters Japan as a ''Temporary Visitor''.
 It can also be used by Japanese nationals who can prove that they have been permanently residing abroad for at least past ten years.

 Where and how can the voucher be exchanged?